Protect Our Parks

 For the first time in history, state leaders are even considering charging entrance fees, which could limit access to our state parks.

-That’s why Environment North Carolina is working to show our elected leaders and Gov. Pat McCrory the massive public support for restoring funding to keep our state parks open and protected for all to enjoy.
+That’s why Environment North Carolina is working to show our elected leaders the massive public support for restoring funding to keep our state parks open and protected for all to enjoy.

 A 100 year-old legacy